 Anyone wishing to file a report of misconduct, seeking information, accommodation and/or resource information should contact the Title IX Coordinator (or a Deputy Coordinator).

 Reports of misconduct may include misconduct by a visitor to or vendor of campus, or when the identity of the alleged perpetrator is unclear.
 Anyone may consult with the Title IX Coordinator regarding reporting or may file a report electronically at https://barnard-advocate.symplicity.com/public_report.

-Title IX Coordinator: Amy Zavadil (212) 854-0037 azavadil@barnard.edu 105 Milbank Hall
+Title IX Coordinator:

+Molree Williams-Lendor

+(212) 854-0037

+mwilliam@barnard.edu

+102 Milbank Hall